Skip to Content

 We truly believe that this is the best Cuban sandwich.
 It is a complete meal between two slices of bread.
 It’s sweet, tangy, eggy, and everything that I could want in a Miami Cuban Sandwich Recipe.

-It’s time to make the beautiful Cuban Medianoche Bread.
 The best sandwich that’s ever come out of my kitchen was the reason for that beautiful Cuban bread recipe.

 We fell in love with their authentic Cubano sandwich, and I set out on a quest to make a Miami Cuban sandwich recipe from my own kitchen.
-(If you are looking on a local menu, Cuban restaurants generally call this sandwich a Cubano Sandwich.)
+(If you are looking at a local menu, Cuban restaurants generally call this sandwich a Cubano Sandwich.)

 Since first making my Cuban Sandwich recipe I’ve learned that there is also a Cuban sandwich called a Cuban Medianoche sandwich.
 The recipe that we used is featured in the cookbook “Three Guys From Miami Cook Cuban by “The Three Guys” from Miami.